-- Cornflakes: make sure to use certified Gluten-Free Cornflakes if needed
+- Cornflakes: use certified Gluten-Free Cornflakes if needed.

 - Honey: you can use Golden Syrup or Rice Malt Syrup instead for a plant-based sweetener.
 I do not recommend using Maple or Agave Syrup here as they have a more liquid texture.